system76/docs/content/finding-command-help.md

 **Use case**: A user would like to know which installed package provides a specific command.

 **Usage**: Type `which` + command, then pipe the output of `which` into `dpkg -S` using `xargs`.
 The `xargs` command allows users to pass the output of a command as standard input into another command.
-The below example searches for the path of the `libreoffice` command, and then searches for the program associated with that path.
+The below example searches for the path of the `libreoffice` command, and then searches for the package associated with that path.

 ```bash
 which libreoffice | xargs dpkg -S